A Red Letter Day

 - "What on earth does it profit a man?" – Based on the words of Jesus as recorded in the biblical Gospel According to Matthew (16:26): "What does it profit a man if he should gain the whole world and lose his own soul?"

-- The chord structure of the song comes from the choral "Ode to Joy" in the fourth movement of Ludwig van Beethoven's Symphony Number 9 in D Minor (1824).
+chord structure of the song is derived from the choral "Ode to Joy" in the fourth movement of Ludwig van Beethoven's Symphony Number 9 in D Minor (1824).

 Officially released